w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 A template example is available at: https://github.com/w3c/wot/blob/master/workshop/ws2/demos-2019-Munich/Poster/Session_3_Demo_Template.pptx

 The print out format will be DIN A0.
-(841×1189mm)
-They will be put up on flexible walls.
+(841×1189mm) Posters will be put up on flexible walls.

 # Participating companies